 Thinking of joining our school our school and becoming part of the Beddington Park Primary community?
 Wonderful!

 This page aims to outline the principle things to consider and ways to move forward when applying for a place at our school.
-If, after reading this, you are at all unsure, please feel free to speak with Mrs Saunders, who will be able to advise you further.
+If, after reading this, you are at all unsure, please feel free to speak with Mrs Richardson, who will be able to advise you further.

 Applications for Nursery places:

-Applications for places in our Nursery classes should be made directly via Mrs Saunders, at the school.
+Applications for places in our Nursery classes should be made directly via Mrs Richardson, at the school.
 Applications will be prioritised according to the general criteria outlined below, and in full accordance with our Admissions Policy, available to view below: